Unbee-lee/Building-a-classification-model/README.md

 - Data Cleaning: Removed irrelevant attributes (e.g., Index), handled missing values (e.g., Latitude), and verified data integrity by checking for duplicates.

-- Feature Engineering: Normalized numerical attributes using Z-score and Min-Max scaling, and applied One-hot encoding to categorical data.
+- Scaling and encoding: Normalized numerical attributes using Z-score and Min-Max scaling, and applied One-hot encoding to categorical data.

 - Dimensionality Reduction: Utilized PCA (Principal Component Analysis) to reduce the feature space from 40 to 16 components, managing data complexity while retaining variance.

-- Handling Class Imbalance: Applied SMOTE (Synthetic Minority Over-sampling Technique) and stratified sampling within cross-validation to address the scarcity of 'AtRisk' samples.
+- Addresing Class Imbalance: Applied SMOTE (Synthetic Minority Over-sampling Technique) and stratified sampling within cross-validation to address the scarcity of 'AtRisk' samples.

 ## Model Comparison
 Four models (K-NN, Decision Tree, Naive Bayes, and SVM) were evaluated using 10-fold cross-validation and a final test dataset.